 Your resumé and cover letter are your first impression with hiring managers.
 For this reason, it is vital that each of these documents effectively communicate who you are and why you, above all other applicants, are an ideal hire.
 This will include which transferable skills you have and how those skills align with the work of the specific role.

 While both your cover letter and resumé are integral in conveying your transferable skills, it’s important that your resumé is not just your cover letter in bullet format.
-Your cover letter should include descriptive examples that speak to your transferable skills, where your resume should list outright a variety of other transferable skills that perhaps don’t align directly with the job description but that you would be able to speak to in further depth during an interview.
+Your cover letter should include descriptive examples that speak to your transferable skills, whereas your resumé should list outright a variety of other transferable skills that perhaps don’t align directly with the job description but that you would be able to speak to in further depth during an interview.

 Your application materials themselves can also be used as tools to demonstrate—rather than list out—your transferable skills.
-Focus on the quality of your writing in your cover letter to showcase your communication abilities, detail achievements and showcase initiatives on your resumé to speak to your ability to work as a part of a team, manage projects, etc., and be flexible and attentive when it comes to scheduling your interview in order to showcase your adaptability.
-The thought you give to these aspects of your application at this stage will go along way in helping you reach the next steps in the hiring process.
+Focus on the quality of your writing in your cover letter to showcase your communication abilities, detail achievements, and showcase initiatives on your resumé to speak to your ability to work as a part of a team, manage projects, etc., and be flexible and attentive when it comes to scheduling your interview in order to showcase your adaptability.
+The thought you give to these aspects of your application at this stage will go a long way in helping you reach the next steps in the hiring process.

 Another way to efficiently demonstrate a number of transferable skills during the application process is by earning a degree that is in some way related to the career or industry you are pursuing.
 Hiring managers quickly scan resumés to look for key points that speak to skills and knowledge to narrow down a large stack of applicants.
 Educational achievements (like whether or not you have earned a degree, what kind of degree, etc.) are not only critical differentiators, but they also speak to your commitment to continual personal and professional development.